 Representation and paperwork

-- Step 4: When the offer is accepted by the seller, your agent will guide you through the legal paperwork and the necessary formalities.
+- Step 4: When the offer is accepted by the seller, your agent will guide you through the necessary formalities, while your lawyer will conduct due diligence, make sure all the contracts are correct, and you have the required documentation.

 Goldcrest: How We Can Help You